EliasCottingham/NetSecProj/README.md

 	Make is required as is a c compiler.
 	On fresh Ubuntu systems "sudo apt-get install build-essential" may be required.
 	Otherwise just 'make' should do the trick.
+    Additionally openssl and libopenssl are required
+    On fresh Ubuntu systems: "sudo apt-get install openssl libssl-dev"

 Usage: